 Past and current clients include: University of Plymouth, The Bishops Conference of England and Wales, Winchester College, St Paul’s Cathedral, and Into University, to name but a few.

-Rebecca is a Member of the Prospect Research UK Group, a Member of the Institute of Fundraising, a former Member and sometime Events Chair of the Institute of Fundraising Special Interest Group, Researchers in Fundraising (2005-2013) and a former Committee Member of the Bristol-based perinatal support charity Mothers for Mothers.
+Rebecca is a Member of the Prospect Research UK Group, a Member of the Chartered Institute of Fundraising, a former Member and sometime Events Chair of the institute's Special Interest Group, Researchers in Fundraising (2005-2013) and a former Committee Member of the Bristol-based perinatal support charity Mothers for Mothers.

 Rebecca's passion is the built environment.
 She lives near Bristol.